Scientist Visa Sponsorship Jobs in Maryland

 Which visa types are most common for scientist roles in Maryland?

-The H-1B is the most common visa for scientist roles in Maryland, particularly for positions requiring a specialized degree in biology, chemistry, physics, or a related field.
-J-1 research scholar status is also widely used at institutions like NIH and Johns Hopkins for postdoctoral researchers.
+The H-1B visa is the most common visa for scientist roles in Maryland, particularly for positions requiring a specialized degree in biology, chemistry, physics, or a related field.
+J-1 visa research scholar status is also widely used at institutions like NIH and Johns Hopkins for postdoctoral researchers.
 Scientists with extraordinary ability may qualify for the O-1A, and those pursuing permanent residence often pursue EB-1 or EB-2 NIW pathways given the research nature of the work.

 Which cities in Maryland have the most scientist visa sponsorship jobs?